tlab-uav/tech-details/docs/linux/docker/installing_ros_in_docker.md

 ---

 # This page serves to document information relating to installing ROS1 noetic on Docker containers
-More specifically, we want to install gestelt [Link Text]https://github.com/Temasek-Dynamics/gestelt into Docker We follow the following webpage: [Link Text]https://discourse.openrobotics.org/t/running-ros-noetic-in-docker-a-practical-guide-for-simulation-and-teleoperation/42572
+More specifically, we want to install gestelt [Gestelt]https://github.com/Temasek-Dynamics/gestelt into Docker We follow the following webpage: [ROS Noetic in Docker]https://discourse.openrobotics.org/t/running-ros-noetic-in-docker-a-practical-guide-for-simulation-and-teleoperation/42572

 ``` bash
 docker run -it --name ros_container --net=host --privileged osrf/ros:noetic-desktop-full bash
 ```
+After we have installed both docker as well as ROS Noetic within the docker, we can now proceed to follow the instructions in [Gestelt]https://github.com/Temasek-Dynamics/gestelt

 ### Option 2
  1. Open Software & Updates